Cosmological Implications of the CMB Large-scale Structure: The CMB Quadrupole and Octopole Moments

-In Fig.~1, we show three simulated renderings of the large-scale fluctuations in the CMB temperature using values of $b$ ($\sim 3$) and $t_0/t_e$ ($\sim 5\times 10^3$) indicated by our earlier fits to the angular correlation function.
-Note that none of the effects thought to produce fluctuations on $< 1^\circ$ scales, such as acoustic oscillations and the various processes producing secondary signatures after decoupling (see \cite{Melia12a} and references cited therein for a more complete discussion of all the relevant physical mechanisms), are included in these images.
+In Figure~5, we show three simulated renderings of the large-scale fluctuations in the CMB temperature using values of $b$ ($\sim 3$) and $t_0/t_e$ ($\sim 5\times 10^3$) indicated by our earlier fits to the angular correlation function, and $N_{SW}=1,000$.
+We emphasize again that none of the effects thought to produce fluctuations on $< 1^\circ$ scales, such as acoustic oscillations and the various processes producing secondary signatures after decoupling, are included in these images (see Melia 2014, and references cited therein, for a more complete discussion of all the relevant physical mechanisms).
 Previous work has shown that these other processes are not directly relevant to the $l=2$ and $l=3$ multipole moments.
-The principal features evident in this figure are due solely to the Sachs-Wolfe effect, but strictly adhering to the restrictions imposed by Eqs.~(21) and (26).
+The principal features evident in this figure are due solely to the Sachs-Wolfe effect, but strictly adhering to the restrictions imposed by Equations~(21) and (26).

 Before entering into a quantitative statistical analysis of these simulated all-sky maps, it is quite evident even by eye that the general features emerging from the $R_{\rm h}=ct$ Universe are reminiscent of those actually seen in the WMAP data.
 Note in particular the apparent ``planarity" of the fluctuations, and the emergence of ``finger-like" darker regions.
-The apparent planar-like arrangement of the octopole components was first noted by \cite{deOliveira04}, but revisited by many authors since then.
-In the analysis of \cite{Park07}, the probability of observing such a planarity within the context of the standard model is over $18\%$, and therefore not statistically significant.
-Nonetheless, it is comforting from the standpoint of the $R_{\rm h}=ct$ Universe that this feature appears to be present most of the time.
-The finger-like depressions are more difficult to quantify, but were noted by \cite{Bennett11}.
+The apparent planar-like arrangement of the octopole components was first noted by de Oliveira et al. (2004), but revisited by many authors since then.
+In the analysis of Park et al. (2007), the probability of observing such a planarity within the context of the standard model is over $18\%$, and therefore not statistically significant.
+It is comforting from the standpoint of the $R_{\rm h}=ct$ Universe that this feature appears to be present most of the time.
+The finger-like depressions are more difficult to quantify, but were noted by Bennett et al. (2011).
 Again, it is apparent from these simulations that such features are rather common in the $R_{\rm h}=ct$ Universe.